odoo/documentation/db_management/db_online.rst

 Even though we test all upgrades manually, we do not know your work processes.
-A change in standard worfklows of Odoo in new versions might require you to change internal processes, or some of the customizations you made through Odoo Studio might now work properly. *It is up to you to make sure that everything works as it should!* You can report issues with your test database through our `Support page <https://www.odoo.com/help>`__.
+A change in standard worfklows of Odoo in new versions might require you to change internal processes, or some of the customizations you made through Odoo Studio might not work properly. *It is up to you to make sure that everything works as it should!* You can report issues with your test database through our `Support page <https://www.odoo.com/help>`__.